iNPUTmice/talks/2019_08_10_-_state_of_the_xmpp_community.md

 Note:
 * Booth at FOSDEM (because that's right after the summit); Most 'official' one.
 Lots of merch (bottle openers, stickers) hoodies
-* In recent history we had villages at CCC events; however those resemble more sprints than a booth at a normal confernece; however you can stil come and talk to use and get stickers
+* In recent history we had villages at CCC events; however those resemble more sprints than a booth at a normal conference; however you can stil come and talk to use and get stickers
 * And of course we are here at FrOSCon.
 So come by tomorrow if you haven’t already

 ----